 We have been raising employee security awareness for many years.
 And for just as many years, we have been helping customers in incident response to get hackers out of their IT systems again.
 What is our experience?

 Yes, in most cases the entry point into corporate networks, the so-called "patient zero", is an unsuspecting user who opens an email attachment and activates macros.
 Therefore, it is and remains incredibly important to regularly train all employees on the dangers of phishing and social engineering.

 However, we also find over and over again that most of the damage from hacking attacks is not caused by this initial infection, but by a multitude of other vulnerabilities afterwards.
-As displeasing as an infected user account may be, it is not usually a threat to the company's existence.
-That would be catastrophic, because despite all our security awareness, we will never be able to completely prevent someone from clicking on malware at some point.
+As displeasing an infected user account may be, it should no longer kill a company.
+Assume compromise!
+An infected computer is not pleasant, but despite all our security awareness, we will never be able to completely prevent someone from clicking on some malware at some point.